 - VPN protocol – A VPN protocol is basically a method by which a device creates a secured connection to a VPN server.

 - VPN server – A single endpoint in a VPN network to which you can connect and encrypt your internet traffic.
+Most VPNs have hundreds (or even thousands) of VPN servers around the world.

 Now we will get into the basics of how a VPN actually works.